henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 I once did [a talk](https://www.youtube.com/watch?v=UFuL-ZDoB2U) introducing cljc.java-time and related libraries, but only briefly talked about build size - should I have said it was only suitable if date/time was so core to the app that "large dependencies" could be justified ?
-Build size [is already discussed](https://github.com/juxt/tick/blob/master/docs/cljs.adoc) in the documentation to help users understand any likely impact.
+FYI Build size [is already discussed](https://github.com/juxt/tick/blob/master/docs/cljs.adoc) in the documentation to help users understand any likely impact.

 As developers we don't always have time to investigate all aspects of every candidate library we might use and maybe someone would see the Deja-fu readme and choose that over cljc.java-time just because they feel 'time is not enough of their core business'.

-I feel these claims need to be looked at in more detail and quantified, so I decided to do some experiments to try to provide a bit more colour around the relative costs of using these two libraries in the browser.
+I feel the relative costs of using these two libraries in the browser needs to be looked at in more detail and quantified, so I decided to do some experiments.

 # The Experiment